MangelMaxime/Nacara/docs/content/plugins/markdown/directives.md

     hint: A container nested in another one needs fewer colons than its parent: ::::tabs around :::tab
 ```

-An unknown directive is reported rather than quietly dropped, with the position of the line at
+An unknown directive is reported, with the position of the line at fault, instead of rendering as a
-fault - rendering `:::note` as a paragraph is how a page ships with a callout nobody sees.
+paragraph.

 ## Adding your own